An internal knowledge base will always be helpful to your employees.

 This is a typical example of a contributor’s task.

-It wouldn’t be very productive for your entire tech department to constantly work on the internal knowledge base, as development would stall.
-However, they can still help out from time to time.
+Assigning your whole tech team to work on the internal knowledge base nonstop wouldn’t be very productive, as it would stall development.
+Even so, they can still contribute from time to time.

 Deep links greatly enrich knowledge base content, as they direct readers to a specifically indexed website location.
 But they require technical expertise.